DanialArab/Transformers/README.md

 Fig. 9: Sine and cosine functions suggested in the original paper to perform positional encoding

 where pos is the position and i is the dimension.
 Each position of the positional encoding corresponds to a sinusoid.
 The wavelengths form a geometric progression from 2π to 10000 X 2π.
-The positional encoding visualization is depicted in the Positional encoding visualizer application.
+The positional encoding visualization is depicted in the <a href="https://erdem.pl/2021/05/understanding-positional-encoding-in-transformers#positional-encoding-visualization">Positional encoding visualizer application</a>.

 <a name="7"></d>
 ##### Positional embedding